-Note: Adult visitors are subject to building approval by principal because of COVID regulations.
+Note: Adult visitors are subject to building approval by principal.

 Adult visitors to your classroom are encouraged and invited.
 Visitors must sign in at the main office when they arrive.
 Visitors should also check out of the office before they leave.
 Visitors are not allowed to disrupt or interrupt scheduled classroom activities.
 The principal may restrict the number of visitors, and preferences will be given to parents.

-The principal will have complete authority to exclude from the school premises any persons whom s/he has reason to believe are disrupting the educational programs in the classroom or in the school, are disturbing the teachers or children on the premises, or whom the principal believes are on the premises for the purposes of
+The principal will have complete authority to exclude from the school premises any persons whom s/he has reason to believe are disrupting the educational programs in the classroom or in the school, are disturbing the teachers or children on the premises, or whom the principal believes are on the premises for the purposes of committing an illegal act.
+(BOE policy 860-Rule.)